 Pay attention to your use of technology

 This may be more important than all the other points combined.

 Kids do what you do, not what you say.

 Your kids are watching your smartphone use, very carefully.

-Just this week, because we are on the cusp of getting my son a phone, he said to me one night, “Will I be able to do lots of texting, like you are right now, Mom?”
+Just this week, my son said to me one night, “Why can’t I do lots of texting, like you are right now, Mom?”

 He caught me.

 I try really hard to put my phone down when I’m with my kids.
 But it’s often impossible to do, when part of my livelihood depends on it.

 But, my son having a cell phone is a great opportunity for me to be much more mindful about my cell phone use.

 To be honest, my cell phone often stresses me out, so I am glad to be putting it down a bit more.